renatahodovan/grammarinator/README.rst

 =====

 As a first step, *Grammarinator* takes an `ANTLR v4 grammar`_ and creates a test generator script in Python3.
-Such a generator can be subclassed later to customize it further if needed.
+Grammarinator supports a subset of the features of the ANTLR grammar which is introduced in the Grammar overview section of the documentation.
+The produced generator can be subclassed later to customize it further if needed.

 Basic command-line syntax of test generator creation::